Tag Archives: Kaylin Peyerk

 *Sigh*

 I suppose this was ok.
 The writing is fine.
 The idea of the found family pack bond is fun.
 That two of the mates are also involved is nice.
 The inclusion of the fae connection is interesting.
 Alyssa Rogge did a fine job with the narration (even if everyone sounded a bit on the young side).
 And I very much appreciate that Peyerk didn’t include rape in the torture Talia endured.
-It wasn’t needed for the story and I appreciate that it wasn’t there just for shock.
+It wasn’t needed for the story, and I appreciate that it wasn’t there just for shock.

 Unfortunately, the book just didn’t light me up in any way.
 I feel like we don’t really get to know the MCs very well, the beta and sub-alpha especially.
 They all just kind of merged into a mate-group blob.
 There’s one fairly bland sex scene with one mate that kind of springs out of nowhere.
 So, the romantic aspect is a bit of a dud.

 There are several inconsistencies, contradictions, and instances of people suddenly knowing things they hadn’t been told and had no way of discovering.
-But mostly, even though this book is almost 300 pages (5+ hours of audio), it feels like an extended prologue or introduction to a series, rather than a book of it’s own.
-Basically nothing happens.
+But mostly, even though this book is almost 300 pages (5+ hours of audio), it feels like an extended prologue or introduction to a series rather than a book of its own.
+Basically, nothing happens.

 And here I’m going to have a little rant, not so much about this particular book but about the state of the genre or industry in general.
 I cannot truly express how tired I am of reading books that don’t end—not cliffhangers, but books that are just part of a story with no wrap-up or conclusion—that just are basically the first 3rd, or 5th, or 15th of a story.

-I think this started with Amazon and the free book crazy.
-Authors now write a teaser first book to give away as a freebie and it often has an open ending to temp the reader to buy the next one.
+I think this started with Amazon and the free book craze.
+Authors now write a teaser first book to give away as a freebie, and it often has an open ending to tempt the reader to buy the next one.
 But as a reader, I am so sick of these books.
 I would 100% rather just pay for a complete story and skip the teaser bit.
 The problem is that you never know what book is one until you’re already finishing it.
 I’m tired, so very tired, of giving my time to books that have no ending.
 So tired in fact, that I usually don’t bother finding the rest of the series (for fear the next book will be the same).
 So, I’ve started just considering these books wastes of my time.
 Can the industry move on from this now?
 I’m ready.

 stolen by her wolves photo